-When they pooled these results, people in the general population who got at least two and half hours of moderate activity like brisk walking, per week, were 13 percent less likely to die from cancer than those with the lowest activity levels.
+People who get at least two and half hours of moderate activity like brisk walking, per week, are 13 percent less likely to die from cancer than those with the lowest activity levels.
 (That’s about 21 minutes per day of brisk walking)

-They also looked at data in terms of MET-hours, a measure of the relative amounts of energy expended in given activities and time spent doing them.
-Resting represents 1 MET, while a 4-MET activity like brisk walking uses four times as much energy, according to the U.S. Office of Disease Prevention and Health Promotion.
+Researchers looked at data in terms of MET-hours, which measures the energy expended in given activities and time spent doing them.
+Resting represents 1 MET, while a 4-MET activity like brisk walking uses four times as much energy.
 Doing a 4-MET activity for 30 minutes equals 2 MET-hours.

 Cancer survivors who completed at least 15 MET hours per week of physical activity were 27 percent less likely to die from cancer.
-(That’s about 4 hours per week or 35 minutes per day of moderate intensity exercise like brisk walking)
+That’s about 35 minutes per day of moderate-intensity aerobic exercise.